saisrikark/pproftoggle/README.md

 It will read a yaml file at the specified path and check if the key value pair match. <br>
 On a match pprof will be server via http. <br>
 When unmatched pprof will no longer be served. <br>
+Ensure the yaml file is created beforehand. <br>

 ```go
 package main